LENDING

 In order to qualify for a commercial loan, borrowers are required to submit certain documents that demonstrate their ability to repay the loan.
 To streamline this process, lending CRM solutions can automate the processing and storage of these documents.

-3. Student Loans
+3. Student loans

-4. Syndicated Loans
+4. Syndicated loans

-A syndicated loan is a loan where multiple lenders provide a loan to several borrowers under the same term.
+A syndicated loan is a loan where multiple lenders provide a loan to several borrowers under the same terms.
 A group of lenders gives out this type of loan when the credit amount is too large for one lender to manage.
 Usually, larger organizations and banks give out such loans.
 This process is usually facilitated by a middleman who coordinates the entire transaction.

-5. Mortgage Loans
+5. Mortgage loans

 Both individuals and businesses can obtain this type of loan from lenders to finance the purchase of real estate.
 These loans are secured by the property being purchased and generally have longer repayment periods.
 In the event of non-payment, the lender has the right to take ownership of the property.

-Also read – what is mortgage software?
+Also read – What is mortgage software?

 6. Payday loans

-Loan management system infographic
+Loan management software

 2. Process automation